Audiovent

-Audiovent is an American alternative rock band from Calabasas, California.
-Initially forming as "Vent" in the early 1990s, the band changed their name to Audiovent upon signing with Atlantic Records in 2001.
+Audiovent (originally Vent) is an American alternative rock band from Calabasas, California.
+Initially forming as Vent in the early 1990s, the band changed their name to Audiovent upon signing with Atlantic Records in 2001.
 The band released their one and only album on a major record label, Dirty Sexy Knights in Paris, in 2002.
-Two singles were released to rock radio and charted with moderate success - "The Energy" and "Looking Down".
-The band began work on a second album in 2003, demoing over 19 tracks over the course of the year, but disbanded in mid-2004 before the album could be formally recorded, due to creative differences between band members.
+Two singles were released to rock radio and charted with moderate success: "The Energy" and "Looking Down".
+The band began work on a second album in 2003, demoing over 19 tracks over the course of the year, but disbanded in mid-2004 before the album could be formally recorded due to creative differences between band members.
 They reformed in 2017 for several reunion shows, then began writing and recording new material in 2022.
-They released their first single, "Sleepless Machine" in late 2023, with more music to follow.
+They released a new single, "Sleepless Machine", in late 2023.

 History

-Formation as "Vent" and Papa's Dojo (1993–2000)
+Formation as Vent and Papa's Dojo (1993–2000)

 The band's origins trace back to the members attending middle school, when lead singer Jason Boyd began playing music with friend bassist Paul Fried.
 Fried's stepbrother, Benjamin Einziger, walked into one of their jam sessions, and joined shortly thereafter.
 The three had all known each other through their brothers' band, Incubus, of which they were all related.
 Jason Boyd is the brother of vocalist Brandon Boyd, Benjamin Einziger is brother of guitarist Mike Einziger, and Paul Fried is their stepbrother.
 The band recruited the final part of the band, drummer Jamin Wilcox, and, upon having a solid lineup, formed the band under the name "Vent".
 Despite forming so early, members had just recently learned how to play their instruments, and would spend years just practicing together, playing covers of Nirvana and Metallica.

 The band continued to practice together throughout high school, and began to build up a base by playing local shows.
 In 1999, the band financed their own independent full-length album Papa's Dojo.
 The album greatly increased their local popularity, something the band had difficulty coping with, leading to much in-fighting between members.
 The band took part in group therapy to help strengthen their communication amongst one another.
 The therapy and determination to keep their long-term friendships paid off, as not only was the band able to stay together, just a few months after the release of Papa's Dojo, the band received interest from multiple major record labels.
 The band chose Atlantic Records, the label they felt understood the band's vision and creativity the best.